 Stars: Ankush Hazra, Nusrat Jahan, Tapas Paul, Kanchan Mullick, Rajatava Dutta, Supriyo Datta, Laboni Sarkar

-Khiladi is one of the big releases of 2013 year during the pujas along with Rongbaaz and Mishawr Rahasya.
-The film introduces a new pair Ankush and Nusrat.
+Khiladi was one of the biggest releases of the year 2013 during the pujas along with Rongbaaz and Mishawr Rahasya.
+The film introduces a new pair, Ankush and Nusrat.
 With this film, Nusrat would have acted with all the three leading heroes of commercial films-Dev, Jeet, and Ankush.
 As expected, the film is a complete romance comedy family entertaining movie.
-This film is a remake of the 1999 Malayalam film Udayapuram Sulthan, starring Dileep and Preetha Vijayakumar, which was later remade in 2012 in Telugu as Denikaina Ready, starring Vishnu Manchu and Hansika Motwani.
+The film is a remake of the 1999 Malayalam film Udayapuram Sulthan, starring Dileep and Preetha Vijayakumar, which was later remade in 2012 in Telugu as Denikaina Ready, starring Vishnu Manchu and Hansika Motwani.

 Read Also: Goopy Gyne Bagha Byne Movie Review (1969)

 Ankush plays Sulaiman who enters a Hindu household as a priest to win over his lady love and her family.
 Now that lady love happens to be Puja (Nusrat) who stays with Sulaiman’s uncle (Tapas Paul) and his family.
 Sulaiman is a half Muslim and half Hindu whose mother had been disowned by her brother and that brother happens to be Tapas Paul.
 Well, you can well understand what happens next.
-If no, then Go and Watch the movie.
-I also liked that movie and i watched that movie in Hindi dubbed version.
-I liked the character played by the Manchu Vishnu and story is really interesting and amazing.
+If not, then go and watch the movie.
+I also liked that movie and I watched that movie in Hindi dubbed version.
+I liked the character played by the Manchu Vishnu and the story is really interesting and amazing.